 Rick, one of the players, said that Phil took a lot of pressure off from the team by putting that pressure onto himself instead.
 He’d get cities railed up against him, raise a s*it storm, and the press wouldn’t be thinking about the players.

-My Note: this was a strategy later also used by football coach Jose Mourino, albeit the guy after starting with a bang later slipped into anonymity.
+this was a strategy later also used by football coach Jose Mourino, albeit the guy after starting with a bang later slipped into anonymity.

 Kobe Bryant: The First Mindset

 Phil says that his approach with him was to being as direct as possible and doing so in front of everyone.
 He was playing the bad cop and then use one of his coaches to mellow the player later on.